alexpaden/identity-ai/templates/missing-template.md

   <Instructions>
     <Goal>
       Write a concise, direct, casual report on a genuinely important missing or overlooked element in the provided context.
+      Cross-reference with other.md to ensure completeness of analysis.
     </Goal>

     <ToneAndStyle>